Xcash-Labs/xcashlabs-docs/docs/en/roadmap/roadmap.md

 **Status:** 📋 Planned

 Expand documentation, examples, and development tools for building on XCash Klassic.
+Also, create a testnet.

 ---